Problem · US entry failure mode

 Four things.
 Category.
 Peer set.
 Proof formatted for US-buyer defensibility.
 Cadence fit US procurement timing.
 Most failed launches missed three of the four.

-A written diagnosis.
+A written scoreout.
 A go/no-go recommendation.
 If go, a restart spec with category, peers, proof packet, and cadence.
 If no-go, a written pause plan including how to re-deploy the budget.
-Pricing is confirmed in discovery, not on the public site.
+Pricing stays private and is scoped after fit is clear.

 Yes.
-Per Gartner agentic commerce forecast, 90% of B2B purchases will involve AI agents by 2028, and Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
-A relaunch built on structured US category claims, named peers, and citable proof is legible to agents from day one.
+A relaunch built on structured US category claims, named peers, and citable proof is legible to assistants from day one.
+A repeat of the original aspirational launch is not.

-Per White & Case M&A Explorer 2026 and IMAP German Mid-Cap M&A Report 2026, acquirers read a quiet US presence as an integration risk.
-A target with a written, diagnosed pause-or-restart plan reads better than one with a quiet ongoing US operation that the home office cannot defend in one paragraph.
+Acquirers can score a quiet US presence as integration risk.
+A target with a written pause-or-restart plan judges better than one with a quiet ongoing US operation that the home office cannot defend in one paragraph.

-Inquiry through the contact form and a discovery conversation.
-Send the original launch plan, the US-facing site and deck as launched, the budget the firm has spent in the US to date, and the named US contractors or hires currently on the program.
+Start with the inquiry form.
+Share the original launch plan, the US-facing site and deck as launched, the budget GMA has spent in the US to date, and the named US contractors or hires currently on the program.
 Response within one business day.

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 No recruitment or staffing agency function.
 These belong with counsel and recruiting partners on both sides of the corridor.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, or employment implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, or employment implications, GMA flags it and defers before execution.

 If nine months produced zero closes and the only material is the home deck in English, describe the file.